JannieI/canvas-workstation-V3/src/app/roadmap.md

 18.Look at embeding widgets -> export Vega spec + embed line, user puts it in his html ...?
 19.Fix bug - grid sits on TOP of everything!!
 20.Serias work to be done - learning Vega and adding ALL features !!!
+21.Add other Viz to W Editor (data page) - ie Layered Graphs, Trellis, etc.  These need new templates, and a new UI.
+Maybe, see Table comments below, make each type of Viz a separate component (because of complexity)

 **Shapes**